15-Ab/potd/README.md

 # Intuition
 <!-- Describe your first thoughts on how to solve this problem. -->
-A this code aims to find the minimum number that can be obtained by removing K digits from the given string.
+As this code aims to find the minimum number that can be obtained by removing K digits from the given string.
 My approach involves using a stack to keep track of the digits and ensuring that the resulting number is minimal.

 # Approach
 <!-- Describe your approach to solving the problem. -->